ghall3/ghall3.github.io/_posts/2020-04-22-oxforddivests.md

 Campaigning on this has been going on for years, several colleges divested a few years ago, and this particular motion was organised and proposed (and expected to pass) last term, before the major oil price drop due to Coronavirus.
 Obviously it won't have hurt that oil is now a worse investment, but it would probably have passed anyway thanks to all the activism and organising that went on.

+In fact we can quantify how much money the student campaign has moved out of fossil fuels in the lead up to this announcement.
+This year alone Oxford pulled out of £30 million in fossil fuel investments, bringing the overall percentage of funds invested (indirectly) in fossil fuels from 1.7% to 0.6%.
+Over the past 10 years while the campaign has kept pressure on the endowment managers they have brought the percentage from over 7% of the 3 billion to 0.6%.
+That’s more than £200 million in fossil fuel divestment that had already happened before this announcement!
+The remaining 0.5% percent of the endowment is expected to continue to fall with these new measures, in particular because the engagement criteria is so strict.

+- **It's more than just direct investments**

+This is all referring to money invested through multiple managed funds, none of these investments are directly into e.g. Shell.
+The managed funds are allocated across the economy (as is common in investing to try and spread risk), including some fraction in fossil fuels.

+These subtleties mean that some universities' "divestments" are much less complete than what Oxford has just announced, because those universities only prohibited direct investments into fossil fuels.

 - **Some key climate academics pulled their weight**

 One of the breakthroughs for the student divestment campaign was getting some very influential Oxford academics on board pushing for divestment, both publicly and internally.